 We have all heard the phrase that an apple a day keeps the doctor away, but who knew that eating a balanced diet would also make you more productive at work?
-That is what a recent study, conducted by Brigham Young University and published in Population Health Management Journal, found.
-The study included 19,000 employees from three large companies and showed that employees with unhealthy diets were 66 percent less productive than those who ate whole grains, fruits, and vegetables.
+A study conducted by Brigham Young University and published in Population Health Management Journal, found that 19,000 employees from three large companies with unhealthy diets, were 66 percent less productive than those who ate whole grains, fruits, and vegetables.

 So, how can you be a more productive employee?
 Try these three simple ways to eat a more balanced diet.
 Then get ready to impress your boss!

 Swap out your old rice, pasta, bread, and cereal for grains that are higher in fiber and are less processed.
 Brown and wild rice are excellent alternatives to white rice.
 Whole-wheat pasta, couscous, quinoa, millet, and oats are more whole-grain options to incorporate into your diet.
 When it comes to breads and cereal, check the label.
 Choose options that have at least 3 grams of fiber per serving.
 Check out the Whole Grains Council website for more information.

 Most people need three pieces of fruit per day to meet their individual requirements.
 This can easily be done by incorporating a fruit into your morning cereal or oatmeal, grabbing a piece of fruit for a quick and portable snack, or having a bowl of sweet fruit after dinner for dessert.
 The vitamins, minerals, antioxidants, and fiber in fruit are all great reasons to include them in your diet.

 Vary Your Veggies